abelperezok/aws-serverless-netcore/lesson-09/README.md

                 }
 ```

-Here we use the swagger extension x-amazon=apigateway-integration where we define what Lambda function will be invoked.
+Here we use the swagger extension **x-amazon-apigateway-integration** where we define what Lambda function will be invoked.
 The request template and response template are the same as above, just now taking advantage of YAML syntax that allows multi-line text.

 ### Import the REST API